Mal Meninga: Perth Bears

-On 6 June 2025, it was announced that Meninga would return as an NRL coach.
-The rugby league Immortal was unveiled as the inaugural coach of the Perth Bears, revealing he was fully aware of the gravity of being the man charged with leading the NRL's 18th team from 2027.
-Meninga has agreed to take the reins for at least the 2027 and 2028 seasons, but with the more immediate focus of building the club, and the roster, from the ground up.
-His return to NRL coaching after a 25-year hiatus would result in him resigning as head coach of the national team, with the ARLC appointing Kevin Walters the new Test coach for Australia.
+In June 2025, Meninga was named as the inaugural head coach of the Perth Bears for the 2027 and 2028 NRL seasons, with the immediate focus of promoting the club and building the team roster.

+Anti-tampering breach

+On 12 June 2026, Meninga and the Perth Bears were fined a combined $40,000 for breaching the NRL’s anti-tampering rules.
+The fine was issued after Meninga made premature media comments regarding the potential recruitment of players contracted to other clubs.

 Political career

 Meninga briefly campaigned as an Independent for the seat of Molonglo in the Australian Capital Territory Legislative Assembly during the Territory's 2001 general election, informally aligned with the socially conservative, pro-life grouping of Paul Osborne, MLA for Brindabella.
 On Monday 24 September 2001, after being asked why he was standing, he pulled out mid-sentence, stating, "And the thing about that is, I guess, I was a public figure and I was put on the podium where I was just a person out there ...
 I'm buggered, I'm sorry, I have to resign."

-He later explained in 2017 that in the six weeks of preparation he had done leading up to the interview, he had never once been asked "why should people vote for you?".
+In 2017, he said that in the six weeks of preparation he had done leading up to the interview, he had not considered how he would respond if asked "why should people vote for you?".

 Subsequently, this incident led to the satirical Chaser team instituting the 'Mal Award' for their election television shows, presented to politicians "for the greatest act of political suicide during an election campaign".
-In an episode, which aired on 28 November 2007, Meninga satirised himself when he was brought in to present the award but "gave up" mid-speech.
-Additionally, his career has been described as the 'shortest political career on record' with less than a minute between the beginning of the interview and his 'resignation'.

 Something being 'shorter than Mal Meninga's political career' is sometimes used as an expression in Australian English for a very brief thing, especially in comparison to other political careers.
 A 'Mal Meninga moment' is another phrase stemming from this event, referring to gaffes where a speaker is unable to answer an obvious question.